 Academic Events

 AI & Antiquity, with the support of the Center for the Innovation of Ancient Worlds (CIAW) and in collaboration with institutions such as the Universitat Autònoma de Barcelona (UAB) and the Universitat Oberta de Catalunya (UOC), coordinates three major annual academic programmes.
-These initiatives aim to foster methodological renewal, promote inclusive teaching, and strengthen the public presence of Ancient History in the digital age.
-Together, they constitute the core of our commitment to reimagining how the ancient world is studied, taught, and communicated in the twenty-first century.
+These initiatives foster methodological renewal, promote inclusive teaching, and strengthen the public presence of Ancient History in the digital age—reimagining how the ancient world is studied, taught, and communicated in the twenty-first century.

 1. International Conference on Innovation and Technology in Ancient History Education

 This annual conference explores the intersections between Ancient History education and emerging technologies.
-Its aim is to provide a platform where scholars, instructors, technologists, and educational designers can exchange perspectives on how innovative tools—particularly generative AI, immersive environments, assistive technologies, and digital-humanities methodologies—are transforming teaching and learning across the ancient-world disciplines.
+It provides a platform for scholars, instructors, technologists, and educational designers to exchange perspectives on how innovative tools—particularly generative AI, immersive environments, assistive technologies, and digital-humanities methodologies—are transforming teaching and learning across the ancient-world disciplines.

-The first edition, held in May 2025, laid the foundations for this international meeting.
-It offered a broad overview of current trends in digital pedagogy, inclusive design, and technological innovation in Ancient History instruction.
+The first edition, held in May 2025, laid the foundations for this international meeting and offered an overview of current trends in digital pedagogy, inclusive design, and technological innovation in Ancient History instruction.

-The proceedings of this inaugural conference were published in AI & Antiquity Volume 1, Issue 1 (2025), thereby establishing the long-term publication framework for the series.
+The proceedings of the inaugural conference were published in AI & Antiquity Volume 1, Issue 1 (2025), establishing the long-term publication framework for the series.

 2. Ancient World Today — Annual Seminar Series

-The Ancient World Today seminars, held once a year, examine the ways in which Ancient History is interpreted, disseminated, and engaged with in contemporary society.
+The Ancient World Today seminars, held once a year, examine how Ancient History is interpreted, disseminated, and engaged with in contemporary society.
 Each edition brings together historians, educators, communicators, and digital-humanities practitioners to reflect on how narratives about the ancient world are constructed and how they can be responsibly shared with diverse publics.

-Seminar topics include digital storytelling, ethical communication, multimodal outreach, and the evolving role of historians in online spaces.
-The inaugural seminar was held on 27 November 2025 at the Universitat Autònoma de Barcelona (UAB), focusing on digital communication, media platforms, and strategies for the accessible dissemination of ancient-world research.
-The contributions presented during this first edition will be published as a supplementary section in AI & Antiquity, Volume 2, Issue 1 (early 2026).
+Topics include digital storytelling, ethical communication, multimodal outreach, and the evolving role of historians in online spaces.
+The inaugural seminar was held on 27 November 2025 at the Universitat Autònoma de Barcelona (UAB), focusing on digital communication, media platforms, and strategies for accessible dissemination.
+Contributions from this first edition will be published as a supplementary section in AI & Antiquity, Volume 2, Issue 1 (early 2026).

 3. Neurodivergence in Ancient History — Annual Online Symposium

-AI & Antiquity also organises a yearly symposium devoted specifically to neurodiversity and inclusive teaching practices in Ancient Studies.
-This programme addresses how ADHD, autism, dyslexia, and other cognitive profiles can reshape university pedagogy, assessment models, and student engagement—particularly in historical disciplines traditionally structured around neurotypical learning standards.
+AI & Antiquity organises an annual symposium dedicated to neurodiversity and inclusive teaching practices in Ancient Studies.
+The programme explores how ADHD, autism, dyslexia, dyspraxia, and other cognitive profiles can reshape university pedagogy, assessment models, and student engagement—particularly in disciplines traditionally structured around neurotypical learning standards.

-Each symposium examines topics such as accessible course design, sensory and creative approaches to learning, assistive technologies, emotional/cognitive engagement with material culture, and the responsible implementation of AI tools for neurodivergent learners.
+Each edition addresses accessible course design, sensory and creative approaches to learning, assistive technologies, emotional and cognitive engagement with material culture, and the responsible implementation of AI tools to support neurodivergent learners.

-Symposium.
-Neurodivergent Perspectives in Teaching Ancient History: Innovation, Empathy, and Access (Provisional Programme)
+Neurodivergent Perspectives in Teaching Ancient History: Innovation, Empathy, and Access

 Date: 5 March 2026 (CET – Spanish time)